Do the CMB Temperature Fluctuations Conserve Parity?

 Since their inception in the mid-1960s, analyses of the Cosmic Microwave Background (CMB) have revolutionized modern physics, most notably through the associated development of a cosmological model \citep[e.g.,][]{WMAP:2003elm,2020A&A...641A...6P}.
 Though early work focused on the CMB frequency spectrum \citep[e.g.,][]{Fixsen:1996nj}, most contemporary experiments consider the spatial fluctuations, both in temperature and polarization \citep[e.g.,][]{ACT:2020gnv,BICEP2:2015xme,SPT-3G:2014dbx}.
 Through the measurement of polyspectra, including the power spectrum, bispectrum, and trispectrum, these can be used to constrain the physics of the early and late Universe, placing constraints on a wide variety of models.
 Upcoming experiments will significantly tighten these bounds, with much of the new information coming from polarization anisotropies at high multipoles \citep{SimonsObservatory:2018koc,CMB-S4:2016ple}.
 Given this push to smaller scales, it is interesting to ask whether this is sufficient for all models of interest; equivalently, have we exhausted all the information in the large-scale temperature fluctuations probed by full-sky experiments such as \textit{Planck}?

 Cosmological parity symmetry provides an intriguing counterexample.
 In particle physics, it has long been known that weak interactions do not preserve parity (hereafter $\mathbb{P}$) symmetry \citep[e.g.,][]{PhysRev.104.254}; cosmologically, most interactions of interest are gravitational, and thus $\mathbb{P}$-invariant.
 In the early Universe, this is not the case, and there are theoretical hints that parity violation could accompany phenomena such as baryogenesis (via some leptogenesis mechanism) \citep{Alexander:2011hz,Alexander:2007gj,Alexander:2016hxk,Sakharov:1967dj}.
 If this occurs during inflation (with examples involving massive exchange particles \citep{Arkani-Hamed:2015bza} and modified gravity \citep{Alexander:2011hz}), signatures would naturally be left in the distribution of matter and gravitational waves.
-In the latter case, $\mathbb{P}$-violating power spectra such as $TB$ and $EB$ would be generated,\footnote{These can also be generated by anisotropic (parity-conserving) inflationary models, though this generates only off-diagonal contributions \citep[e.g.,][]{Watanabe:2009ct,Watanabe:2010bu,Nicolis:2020rqz,Gumrukcuoglu:2010yc,Bartolo:2014hwa}.} or higher-order bispectra such as $TTB$ \citep[e.g.,][]{Lue:1998mq,Gluscevic:2010vv,Kamionkowski:2010rb,Shiraishi:2013kxa,Shiraishi:2013vha,Shiraishi:2012sn,Shiraishi:2011st,Bartolo:2018elp,Bartolo:2014hwa,Molinari:2018wvn}.
+In the latter case, $\mathbb{P}$-violating power spectra such as $TB$ and $EB$ would be generated,\footnote{These can also be generated by anisotropic (parity-conserving) inflationary models, though this generates only off-diagonal contributions \citep[e.g.,][]{Watanabe:2009ct,Watanabe:2010bu,Nicolis:2020rqz,Gumrukcuoglu:2010yc,Bartolo:2014hwa}. \resub{Gravitational wave effects can also generate scalar four-point functions via ``fossil'' effects \citep[cf.,][]{Masui:2017fzw}, though these are constrained from their CMB $B$-mode signatures.}} or higher-order bispectra such as $TTB$ \citep[e.g.,][]{Lue:1998mq,Gluscevic:2010vv,Kamionkowski:2010rb,Shiraishi:2013kxa,Shiraishi:2013vha,Shiraishi:2012sn,Shiraishi:2011st,Bartolo:2018elp,Bartolo:2014hwa,Molinari:2018wvn}.
 For scalar observables, such as temperature fluctuations, $\mathbb{P}$-violating physics can only be seen in a temperature trispectrum or above, due to the equivalence of parity-transformations and three-dimensional rotations for low order statistics (first discussed for galaxy survey contexts in \citep{Cahn:2021ltp}).
-This has been noted in previous works \citep[e.g.,][]{Shiraishi:2016mok,Philcox:2022hkh,Cabass:2022oap,Alexander:2006mt}, but never explicitly searched for in CMB data.\footnote{Note that new physics models generically modify the scalar and tensor CMB in different ways, thus it remains useful to look at the temperature four-point function after a non-detection of the $B$-mode two-point functions.}
+This has been noted in previous works \citep[e.g.,][]{Shiraishi:2016mok,Philcox:2022hkh,Cabass:2022oap,Alexander:2006mt,Coulton:2023oug}, but never explicitly searched for in CMB data.\footnote{Note that new physics models generically modify the scalar and tensor CMB in different ways, thus it remains useful to look at the temperature four-point function after a non-detection of the $B$-mode two-point functions.}